Plugins

 That split lets UI describe:

-• switch state
+• registration state

 • health state